balenaltd/handbook/Travel-&-Expenses-101.md

 ## How should I book my flight & accommodation?
 In order to book your flights & accommodation please first get in touch with the Operations Team.
-They will help you find a flight and book accommodation for you trip.
+Contact the Operations team using @@operations in the `t/perations` flow.
+They will help you find a flight and book accommodation for your trip.

 ## How should I pay for my expenses while I'm traveling?